mozancetin/LoL-Match-Accepter-and-Lane-Picker/README.md

 ***NOTE:***  Bot fareyi otomatik hareket ettirecek.
 Korkmayın botun işlevi zaten bu.

-***NOTE:***  The bot will move the mouse automatically.
+***NOTE:***  The bot will move the mouse cursor automatically.
 Don't be afraid, this is the function of the bot.

 -----------------------------------------------------------------------------------------------------------